Mokkenstorm-Technology/phpstan-higher-order-collections/README.md

-# phpstan-higher-order-collections
+# PHPStan Higher Order Collections

-Higher Order Collections support for PHPStan
+This plugin adds PHPStan support to Higher Order Messaging on the Collection concept popularized by Laravel.